semhoun/bareos-zabbix/README.md

 ##### Zabbix template configuration

 Link this Zabbix template to each host that has a Bareos's backup job implemented.
-Each host configured in Zabbix with this template linked needs to have its name equals to the name configured in Bareos's Client resource.
-Otherwise the data collected by the bash script will not be received by Zabbix server.

 - **Items**